Accounts from Incomplete Records

 • Suitability: Single entry system is suitable only for small business and household accounting.

-Disadvantages of Single Entry System
+Disadvantages of Single Entry Accounting System

 • No trial balance can be prepared and hence, arithmetic accuracy of books of account cannot be proved.